 What’s Inside a Toilet Bowl Tank?

 The toilet tank creates the siphoning action necessary to wash away waste during the flushing process.
-Here are the components you’ll see inside a toilet bowl tank that make the flush happen:
+Here are the components you’ll see inside a toilet bowl tank that makes the flush happen:

 - Handle: Pressing the handle on the tank begins the flush process.